espressif/arduino-esp32/docs/source/troubleshooting.rst

 Why is my computer not detecting my board?
 ******************************************

-If your board is not being detected after connecting to the USB, you can try to:
+If your board is not being detected after connecting to the USB, you can try the following:

 Solution
 ^^^^^^^^